Second dialect acquisition after regional migration in England

 I also co-authored a paper on lifespan change, and adult acquisition of phonological variation at ICPhS 2023, which you can read here.

 Working with Scott Kunkel, Rémi Lamarque and Adam Chong, we have been interested in using changes in pupil dilation as a measure of cognitive effort, when listening to speech produced in different accents.
 We exposed 60 Southern British English speakers to sentences in their own accent, American English, Glaswegian English and Chinese-accented English, to examine how accent familiarity affects pupil size.
+You can read about the results of this study in Language and Speech here.

 Individual differences in sociophonetic perception